 Why Web Components?

-In our experience, the best way to ensure success when implementing your design system is to build a library of custom Web Components—using a Web Component compiler like Stencil—that can be shared and consumed across your organization, in any project, in any tech stack.
+In our experience, the best way to ensure success when implementing your design system is to build a custom Web Components library—using a Web Component compiler like Stencil—that can be shared and consumed across your organization, in any project, in any tech stack.

 Web Components use a set of standardized APIs that are natively supported in all modern browsers, and supported in older browsers using polyfills.
 WCs are uniquely suited to the needs of a universal design system for a number of reasons.